sanno1272/atomini/README.md

 VERSION : 0.1.0
 ----------

-principles of this small framework is based on atomic design concept by Brad Frost. the architecture is a SPA (single page application) principle wich injected in a single dom element, called **organism**.
+Principles of this small framework is based on atomic design concept by Brad Frost. the architecture is a SPA (single page application) principle which injected in a single dom element, called **organism**.

 - parent container is **organism**
 - orgnanism is designed with **molecules**